News Breakfast

 News Breakfast is an Australian news breakfast television program.
-It is broadcast on ABC TV and ABC News channel from 6:00 am to 9:00 am AEST/AEDT on weekdays and is hosted by Michael Rowland and Lisa Millar.
-The program is also streamed live on ABC iView and the Australia Network throughout the Asia-Pacific region.
+It is broadcast on ABC TV and ABC News channel from 6:00 am to 9:00 am AEST or AEDT on weekdays and is hosted by James Glenday and Bridget Brennan.
+The program is also streamed live on ABC iView to anyone in Australia, and the ABC Australia channel for those in the Asia-Pacific region.

 History

-The program commenced broadcasting on 3 November 2008 as ABC News Breakfast on ABC2 (now ABC TV Plus), with hosts Virginia Trioli, Barrie Cassidy (Monday-Thursday) and Joe O'Brien (Friday), sport presenter Paul Kennedy and weather presenter Vanessa O'Hanlon.
+The program commenced broadcasting on 3 November 2008 as ABC News Breakfast on ABC2, with hosts Virginia Trioli, Barrie Cassidy (Monday-Thursday) and Joe O'Brien (Friday), sport presenter Paul Kennedy and weather presenter Vanessa O'Hanlon.

-News Breakfast is currently hosted by Michael Rowland and Lisa Millar and is broadcast on ABC TV and ABC News.
-They are joined by sport presenter Tony Armstrong, finance presenter Madeleine Morris and weather presenter Nate Byrne.
+News Breakfast is currently hosted by James Glenday and Bridget Brennan and is broadcast on ABC TV and ABC News.
+They are joined by news presenter Emma Rebellato, sport presenter Catherine Murphy and weather presenter Nate Byrne.
 Tyson Shine is the program's executive producer.

 In January 2009, O'Brien replaced Cassidy as a full-time co-host with Cassidy continuing to appear on the program providing political commentary.